-Garages and permanent outbuildings No outbuildings of significance Visually inspected.
-Outside areas and boundaries The subjects enjoy an area of enclosed garden to the rear, bounded by partly stonewall.
-There is also an are of off-street parking to the front, bounded by wire fencing.
+Communal areas Shared vehicle access.
+Circulation areas visually inspected.
+Garages and permanent outbuildings Not applicable.
+Outside areas and boundaries The subjects enjoy an area of garden ground to the front and enclosed garden to the rear, bounded by a mixture of timber fencing and hedging.
 Visually inspected.
-Ceilings Ceilings are a mixture of lath/plaster and plasterboard.
+Ceilings Ceilings are plasterboard throughout.
 Visually inspected from floor level.
-Internal walls Internal walls are a mixture of lath/plaster and plasterboard, with some finishes being tiled/wet wall material.
+Internal walls Internal walls are a mixture of plasterboard and plastered on the hard, with some finishes being tiled/wet wall materials.
 Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Floors including sub floors Flooring appears to be a mixture of suspended timber and solid construction, overlaid with fitted floor coverings.
+Floors including sub floors Flooring is of suspended timber construction, overlaid with fitted floor coverings.
 No inspection was possible to any sub-floor area.
 Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
-Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Internal joinery and kitchen fittings Doors, facings and skirtings are in keeping with a property of this age and type.
-Kitchen fittings have units, work surfaces and include a freestanding cooker.
+Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch. fittings type.
+Kitchen fittings are modern with units, work surfaces and some built- in appliances.
 Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Chimney breasts and There is a wood burning stove in the living room. fireplaces Visually inspected.
+Chimney breasts and fireplaces There is a wood burning stove in the living room.
+Visually inspected.
 No testing of the flues or fittings was carried out.
-Internal decorations Walls and ceilings are mainly painted.
-Joinery has a paint/stain finish.
+Internal decorations Walls and ceilings???????????
 Visually inspected.
 Cellars Not applicable.

-Electricity Mains supply, with the meters and fusebox located in the window cupboard to the bedroom.
+Electricity Mains supply, with the meter and fusebox located in the hall cupboard.
 Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the Surveyor will state that in the report and will not turn them on.
 Gas Not applicable.
 Water, plumbing and bathroom fittings Mains supply, with the plumbing system where seen, being of modern materials.
-Sanitary fittings comprise a main bathroom with bath, over bath shower, wc and wash hand basin.
-There is also a Belfast sink in the kitchen.
+Sanitary fittings comprise a shower room with shower cubicle, wc and wash hand basin.
+There is also a sink in the kitchen.
 Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Concealed areas around baths and shower trays cannot be inspected however water spillage over a period of time can result in unexpected defects to hidden parts of the building fabric.
-Heating and hot water Heating and is provided by electric panels heaters, assisted by the wood burning stove.
-The hot water storage tank is located in the attic storage area and is a modern tank.
+Heating and hot water Heating is provided by modern electric panel heaters with thermostatic control/programme.
+The hot water storage tank is located to a kitchen cupboard and is foam insulated.
 Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
 Drainage Drainage is connected to the main sewer.
 Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.